apache/drill/contrib/storage-http/README.md

    supported).
 Join pushdown has the potential to improve performance if you use the HTTP service joined to another table.

-4. This plugin only reads JSON responses.
+4. This plugin only reads JSON and CSV responses.

 5. `POST` bodies can only be in the format of key/value pairs.
 Some APIs accept JSON based `POST` bodies but this is not currently supported.